-Create effective responsive ads on the Google Display Network
+Create effective responsive display ads

 1. Determine whether you’re optimizing for more efficiency or control

-Get started: Create a responsive ad for Display.
+Get started: Create a responsive display ad.

 - If you want full creative control over your display ads, use standard image ads.

 Why: You can customize the colors, fonts, and layouts used in your ads.

 2. Craft a message that is relevant and compelling

 - Tailor your display ads to the different stages of the purchase funnel.

 Why: Delivering the right message at the right moment can encourage response and help guide customers to purchase.

 - Include unique selling points, prices and promotions.